LostArtefacts/TRX/README.md

 - fixed game audio not muting when game is minimized
 - fixed underwater ambient sound effect not playing
 - fixed sound effects playing rapidly in sound menu if input held down
+- fixed sounds stopping instead of pausing when using the inventory or pausing

 #### Mods
 - added ability to adjust Lara's starting health (easy no damage mod)